 The idea of ‘moving meditation’ is usually associated with exercise like yoga, however, exercise like boxing undoubtedly evokes a similar sense of being present in the moment, with an awareness of oneself and their surroundings.

-During a boxing workout, you are focusing not only on each hit to the bag, but also the form of your body and your breathing.
-For anyone who has ever tried a boxing workout, you know you are thinking of nothing else in that moment.
+During a boxing workout, you are focusing not only on each hit to the bag but also the form of your body and your breathing.
+For anyone who has ever tried a boxing workout, you know you are thinking of nothing else at that moment.

 “There’s so much to be said for a mindful presence…not thinking about the past or the future.
 This helps with regulation and coping,” Dr Brody Magid explains.